Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

 ### Routing
 Routing refers to determining how an application responds to a client request to a certain endpoint, which is a URI (or path) and a specific HTTP request method (e.g. GET, POST, PUT, DELETE).

+* Here's a quick breakdown of the most common HTTP methods:

+    * `GET`: Used to retrieve information from the given server using a given URI.
+Requests using GET should only retrieve data and should have no other effect on the data
+    * `POST`: Used to send data to the server
+    * `PUT`: Replaces all current representations of the target resource with the uploaded content.
+    * `DELETE`: Removes all current representations of the target resource given by a URI.

 Each route can have one or more handler functions, which are executed when the route is matched.